-Since the establishment of my Group at Imperial College London in 2008, my team has developed mouse models of ageing and cortical injury to study not only behavioural impairment and recovery, but also degeneration and recovery at the level of individual neurons and synapses.
+Since its inception at Imperial College London in 2008, the Group has developed mouse models of ageing and cortical injury to study not only behavioural impairment and recovery, but also degeneration and recovery at the level of individual neurons and synapses.
 We found evidence for cell type-specific increased rates of synaptic turnover during ageing (Grillo et al., 2013) and spontaneous cell type-specific axon and synaptic regeneration after injury (Canty et al., 2013a; Canty et al., 2013b).
 In addition, we have developed a new in vivo assay to investigate cortical axolemmal degeneration (under revision).
 This work points to the central role of cell-type specificity in physiological ageing and axon regeneration after injury, and establishes a new in vivo assay of cortical axon degeneration (under revision).

 There are currently two interrelated themes in my laboratory.
 The first deals with the enhancement of axon and synaptic regeneration, and the second with axon and synaptic dysfunction in the early stages of human neurodegenerative conditions.
 Specific aims of my research group include: